ipfs-inactive/blog/content/post/79-ipfs-weekly-37.md

 [This release of the JavaScript implementation of IPFS](https://blog.ipfs.io/64-js-ipfs-0-34/) has it all: reading Protobuf DAG nodes became super fast, adding content became “blazingly” fast, HAMT support was added to MFS, added IPNS over pubsub and DHT, plus dep upgrades, API changes and more!

 ### ipfs.io has implementations *and* integrations now
-Speaking of *implementations* [the offical IPFS website](https://ipfs.io/#implementations) received a whole section devoted to both the current implementations (JavaScript and Go), plus some cool integrations, like our browser companion.
+Speaking of *implementations* [the official IPFS website](https://ipfs.io/#implementations) received a whole section devoted to both the current implementations (JavaScript and Go), plus some cool integrations, like our browser companion.

 ### Announcing the 1st ever 🌌 IPFS Camp